Munkhbayar Dorjsuren: Germany

+India

+In July 2022, the National Rifle Association of India appointed Dorjsuren as the Indian pistol team's foreign coach.
+She was the coach for the Indian team that won the bronze medal in the mixed 10 metre air pistol event at the 2024 Summer Olympics in Paris.

 Citizenship change

-After her participation in Sydney olympics in year 2000 Munkhbayar D. moved to Germany and in 2002 she has become German citizen.
-In June 2013 she requested to become Mongolian citizen again.
+After her participation in Sydney Olympics in 2000, Munkhbayar D. moved to Germany and in 2002, she became a German citizen.
+In June 2013, she requested to become Mongolian citizen again.